Jaxswat/BioShock-Infinite-Steam-VR/README.md

 This script does code generation for the .vsndevts file as well as my TypeScript code.
 Sounds are configured in the code of this file, and then I paste in the generated code into the respective files.

+Directory: `vsnd_generator`
 Scripts:
-- `bun run build:vsnd` - Creates code snippets for `.vsndevts` and TypeScript speech config.
+- `bun run generate` - Creates code snippets for `.vsndevts` and TypeScript speech config.

 ### VoiceDB